Optimal Care Referral Pathway Position Statement

 • Improve patient outcomes: with evidence based best practice pathways of care with constant principles and expectations of optimal care.

 • Prevent worsening of symptoms: While it is not possible to prevent someone from developing ME/CFS, it is possible to prevent their symptoms getting worse.
 Initial care can be implemented, including pacing, while ruling out other conditions.
-For people with Long COVID, it may be possible to reduce the chance of developing ME/CFS by implementing pacing and rest.
+For people with long COVID, it may be possible to reduce the chance of developing ME/CFS by implementing pacing and rest.

 • Enable earlier diagnosis: by providing accurate information about how to diagnose, and prescribe safe management techniques